Sexual Orientation OCD: When Your Brain Will Not Stop Asking If You Are Lying To Yourself

 Do not test yourself by picturing the feared scenario.
 This is the single most damaging private compulsion in this subtype.
 Each test creates the signals that confirm the fear.

 Do not use pornography to “figure out” your orientation.
-Arousal patterns under anxious attention are not reliable orientation indicators.
+Arousal patterns during anxious attention are not reliable indicators of orientation.
 Many SO-OCD clients fall into compulsive cross-orientation pornography use that serves no purpose except to feed the disorder.

-Do not avoid the people, contexts, or media of the feared orientation.
+Do not avoid people, contexts, or media associated with the feared orientation.
 The avoidance protects the obsession.

 Do not isolate.
 Shame drives isolation.
-Isolation is the soil this disorder grows in.
+Isolation is the soil in which this disorder grows.

-Do not treat the obsession as a meaningful narrative.
-The intrusive thought is not your subconscious finally telling you the truth.
-It is OCD content.
-It does not require analysis, interpretation, or excavation.
-It requires response prevention.
+Do not treat the obsession as a hidden message.
+The intrusive thought is not your subconscious revealing the truth.
+It is just OCD.
+You do not need to analyze or interpret it.
+What you need is to practice response prevention.

 Do not research more.
 You have done enough research.
 Additional reading will not produce certainty.
 It will produce more material for the OCD to use against you.